 - 1. Select and Play Command Cards

 - 2. Resolve Command Cards

 - 3. Determine Priority

 - 4. Nominate Commanders and Issue Orders

 - 5. Create the Order Pool

+- 6. Create the Pass Pool

-RESOLVING COMMAND CARD EFFECTS
+RESOLVING COMMAND CARD FFFFCTS

-- 1. Command Card effects that occur when the Command Card is revealed, starting with the Blue Player - 2.
+- l.
+Command Card effects that occur when the Command Card is revealed, starting with the Blue Player - 2.
 Command Card effects that do not have a specific timing, starting with the Blue Player - 3.
-Command Card effects that occur when a unit issues orders, starting with the Blue Player - 4.
-Command Card effects that occur at the start of the Activation Phase, starting with the Blue Player - 5.
-Command Card effects that occur during the Activation Phase, starting with the Blue Player
+Command Card effects that occur when a unit issues orders, starting with the player with priority. - 4.
+Command Card effects that occur at the start of the Activation Phase, starting with the player with priority. - 5.
+Command Card effects that occur during the Activation Phase, starting with the player with priority.